openfga/dotnet-sdk/README.md

 [Learn how to initialize your SDK](https://openfga.dev/docs/getting-started/setup-sdk-client)

-The documentation below refers to the `OpenFgaClient`, to read the documentation for `OpenFgaApi`, check out the [`v0.2.1` documentation](https://github.com/openfga/dotnet-sdk/tree/v0.2.1#readme).
+The documentation below refers to the `OpenFga.SdkClient`, to read the documentation for `OpenFga.SdkApi`, check out the [`v0.2.1` documentation](https://github.com/openfga/dotnet-sdk/tree/v0.2.1#readme).

-> The OpenFgaClient will by default retry API requests up to 15 times on 429 and 5xx errors.
+> The OpenFga.SdkClient will by default retry API requests up to 15 times on 429 and 5xx errors.

 #### No Credentials